flatiron/blacksmith/topics/what-is-npm/article.md

 Let's say you're hard at work one day, developing the Next Great Application.
 You come across a problem, and you decide that it's time to use that cool library you keep hearing about - let's use Caolan McMahon's [async](http://github.com/caolan/async) as an example.
 Thankfully, `npm` is very simple to use: you only have to run `npm install async`, and the specified module will be installed in the current directory under `./node_modules/`.
 Once installed to your `node_modules` folder, you'll be able to use `require()` on them just like they were built-ins.

-`npm` also contains a wide variety of CLI tools written in Node.js, but the recommended installation is a little bit different.
-A CLI tool should be installed somewhere on the system `PATH` - this can be accomplished with `npm`'s `-g` option.
-Please note that this may require superuser access (via `su`, `sudo`, or your local administrator) if Node is installed to a directory that you cannot access directly.

 Let's look at an example of a global install - let's say `coffee-script`.
-The npm command is simple: `npm install coffee-script -g`.
-This will install the program to the path where Node is installed - the default is `/usr/local/bin/`, but be advised that installing to this path will require superuser access.
+The npm command is simple: `npm-g install coffee-script`.
+This typically will install the program to /usr/local/bin/`.
 This will then allow you to run the program from the console just like any other CLI tool.
 In this case, running `coffee` will now work and allow you to use the coffee-script REPL.

 Another important use for npm is dependency management.
 When you have a node project with a <a href="package.json">package.json</a> file, you can run `npm install` from the project root and npm will install all the dependencies listed in the package.json.
 This makes installing a Node project from a git repo much easier!
 For example, `vows`, one of Node's testing frameworks, can be installed from git, and its single dependency, `eyes`, can be automatically handled: